+I wonder what would happen if today somebody else had a similar statement?
 Would there be the support?
 Would the Soldier receive the positive response?

 Would the Drill Sergeants respect such a position?
 In 1985, our faith had not been under the attack that it is now because of the politics of a few.

 I would be given a new name while in Basic, they were calling me "Padre" because I was always exhibiting my faith in some way.
 Another example occurred when one of our Drill Sergeants was getting really frustrated with some members of the platoon.
 Sadly, some recruits just were not made for marching and we had a competition coming up.
 The Drill Sergeant yelled out who did we thing he was, Jesus Christ?I respondedI am a representative of Jesus so if you need anything from him I can help!I ended up doing a little bit of low crawling.

 I want to take a look at the Army values because this shows the basic heritage that our Christian culture has played in our foundations of who we are as a people.
 Our common values were what made America exceptional and why people have wanted to come from all over the world to America who dream of living free.

 The Military has always been important in how it instilled the American values in it’s members.
 People are familiar with the words Loyalty, Duty, Respect, Selfless Service, Honor, Integrity, and Personal Courage but many times people coming in from society come from places that have lost the concept of these values.
 Soldiers learn these values in detail during Basic Combat Training (BCT), from then on we live them every day in everything we do — whether we on the job or off.
 In short, the Seven Core Army Values listed below are what being a Soldier is all about.